abc12345131/js-docker-deployment/admin/README.md

 ## mongoDB-file

 - sample data and import script for mongoDB

+# Troubleshooting
+- any database issue need to be fixed, remember to delete docker volume (lesson of blood and tears)